 - You must have a confirmed pre-booking and provide emergency contact information.

-- Travellers must have a passport or travel document valid for a minimum of 6 months from date of entry to the Maldives.
+- Travellers must have a passport or travel document valid for a minimum of 6 months from date of departure from the Maldives.

 - A visa on arrival will be issued for 30 days at no cost.

-- The Maldives online health declaration form must also be completed within the 24 hour period prior to arrival in the Maldives and requires your PCR certificate to be uploaded.
+- The Maldives online health declaration form must also be completed within the 24 hour period prior to first departure flight to the Maldives and requires your PCR certificate to be uploaded.
+It is important to take a photo of the QR code which is displayed at the end of the form once completed.
+You may be denied boarding if you cannot show proof of this QR code.
+The same form needs to be completed 24 hours before departure from the Maldives.

 - Anyone with a history of contact with a suspected or confirmed case of COVID-19 within the past 14 days and/or who has fever or respiratory symptoms such as cough, sore throat, shortness of breath within the past 14 days should not travel to the Maldives.